-Sleep is a vital piece of your health.
-Without the proper amount of sleep, your body doesn’t have the chance to recover from your day and get itself ready to do it all again the next day.
-While you’re asleep, your body is still busy with a lot of things.
-This is when your muscles repair themselves, your organs take care of themselves and your immune system works hard to keep strong to keep you healthy.
+Sleep may just be the most important thing you do for your health.
+Without the proper amount of sleep, your body doesn’t have the chance to recover from your day and prepare for the next.
+While you’re asleep, your muscles repair themselves, your breathing and heart rate flexes as you go into REM sleep, and your immune system is recharged.

-All of these things are in high-gear while you sleep, and if you aren’t allowing your body enough hours to make all this happen, you’re putting yourself at a higher risk of not just getting sick but experiencing major health problems.
+All of these things are in high gear while you sleep, and if you aren’t allowing your body enough hours to make all this happen, you’re putting yourself at a higher risk of getting sick and experiencing major health problems.
 Even if you’re a busy person, it’s important to make enough time for sleep each night.
-Just how many hours of sleep do I need in a night?
-About seven to nine hours each night is considered a healthy amount of sleep for adults, but we’ll take a closer look at recommended hours of sleep by age group when you keep reading.
+Adults need roughly seven to nine hours each night but let’s take a closer look at recommended hours of sleep by age group.

 Recommended Hours Of Sleep For Each Age Group